txodds/tx-on-chain/docs/index.md

 ## Content in the `scors` channel

-The `scores` channel includes the fully detailed model of US football and upcoming US baketball as otherwide avaiable using direct B2B sales offered to big betting operators and syndicats.
+The `scores` channel includes the fully detailed model of US football and upcoming US baketball as otherwise avaiable using direct B2B sales offered to big betting operators and syndicats.
 The documentation for this feed is available at the above API endpoints and also in the included documents:

 [TxODDS US Football Feed v1.13](assets/txodds-us-football-feed-v1.13.pdf)